2023 Best Value Electromechanical Engineering Associate Degree Schools in Minnesota

 Best Minnesota Schools for Affordable Quality for an Associate in Electromechanical Engineering

 Out of the 8 schools in Minnesota that were part of this year’s ranking, Alexandria Technical & Community College landed the # 2 spot on the list.
-Located in the town of Alexandria, ATCC is a public school with a small student population.
+Located in the remote town of Alexandria, ATCC is a public school with a small student population.

 ATCC also made our Best Electromechanical Engineering Associate Degree Trade Schools in Minnesota list, coming in at #1.